openaq/aqi-hub/docs/indices/india.md

 {AQI} = {Max}({I}_{PM_{10}},{I}_{PM_{2.5}},I_{SO_{2}},{I}_{SO_{2}},{I}_{O_{3}},{I}_{CO},{I}_{NH_3},{I}_{Pb})
 ```

-The CPCB also provides some guidance on calculating city-wide AQI based on the station level measurements.
+The CPCB also provides guidance on calculating city-wide AQIs based on the station level measurements.
 A city AQI requires a minimum of 3 stations and is advised in cities of 1 million residents or higher.
-Pollutant sub-index values are then averaged, instead of choosing the maximum value as in the station level AQI:
+Pollutant sub-index values are then averaged instead of choosing the maximum value as in the station-level AQI:

 ```tex
 Average AQI= \frac{\sum{AQI_i}}{n}
 ```

 where

 * ${tex`AQI_i`} - AQI of respective pollutants
 * ${tex`n`} - Number of pollutants (minimum of 3)
 * ${tex`m`} - Number of sites in the city (minimum of 3)

-Monitoring sites are then averaged weighted by the population of the 2km by 2km gridded area around the station, using a simplified calculation method[^1]:
+Monitoring sites are then averaged, weighted by the population of the 2km by 2km gridded area around the station, using a simplified calculation method[^1]:

 ```tex
 AQI_R = \frac{(\sum{\frac{AQI_i}{n}})_1 + (\sum{\frac{AQI_i}{n}})_2 + \dots + (\sum{\frac{AQI_i}{n}})_m}{m}
 ```

 where

 * ${tex`AQI_R`} - City-wide AQI
 * ${tex`AQI_i`} - AQI of respective pollutants
 * ${tex`n`} - Number of pollutants (minimum of 3)
 * ${tex`m`} - Number of sites in the city (minimum of 3)

-Other specifics around the computation of the city AQI are outlined by the CPCB and are out of scope for this document.
+See the CPCB documentation for other specifics around the computation of the city AQI.

 ## References